-- A copy of the current local school wellness policy - Documentation demonstrating the local school wellness policy has been made available to the public - Documentation of the district's efforts to review and update the local school wellness policy, including the indication of who is involved in the update and methods the district uses to make stakeholders aware of their ability to participate - A copy of the district's most recent assessment on the implementation of the local school wellness policy - Documentation demonstrating the district's most recent assessment on the implementation of the local school wellness policy has been made available to the public - C. Healthy and Fit Kids Committee
+- A copy of the current local school wellness policy - Documentation demonstrating the local school wellness policy has been made available to the public - Documentation of the district's efforts to review and update the local school wellness policy, including the indication of who is involved in the update and methods the district uses to make stakeholders aware of their ability to participate - A copy of the district's most recent assessment on the implementation of the local school wellness policy - Documentation demonstrating the district's most recent assessment on the implementation of the local school wellness policy has been made available to the public

+C. Healthy and Fit Kids Committee

-Oklahoma Statutes Section 24-100a of Title 70 enacted the Healthy and Fit Kids Act of 2004.
-By September 1, 2004, each school site was required to establish a Healthy and Fit School Advisory Committee.
+Oklahoma Statutes Section 24-100a of Title 70, each school site is required to establish a Healthy and Fit School Advisory Committee.

-- 1. Committee members: - a.
+1. Committee members:

+- a.
 Must be composed of six members. - b.
 May include teachers, administrators, parents of students, health care professionals, and business representatives. - 2.
 The committee may be combined with the school's Safe School Committee (established in Oklahoma Statute Section 24-100.5 of Title 70).